butaGeek/butageek.github.io/_posts/2016-05-13-run-rails-on-postgres.md

 ---
 ## Introduction

-Ruby on Rails ship with a small database called [sqlite3](https://www.sqlite.org/) by default, but it's not ideal for production grade database.<!--excerpt--> [Heroku](https://www.heroku.com/home) provides [PostgreSQL](http://www.postgresql.org/) instead.
-[Here](https://devcenter.heroku.com/articles/sqlite3) is more detail.
+Ruby on Rails ship with a small database called [sqlite3](https://www.sqlite.org/) by default, but it's not ideal for production grade database.<!--excerpt--> [PostgreSQL](http://www.postgresql.org/) is an advanced, open source object-relational database system which has the main goal of being standards-compliant and extensible.

-In order to [Deploy Ruby App on Heroku](http://butageek.github.io/ruby/heroku/2016/05/05/deploy-ruby-app-on-Heroku.html), you need to either use PostgreSQL when starting a new Rails app, or convert existing application manually.
+In order to user PostgreSQL, you need either use PostgreSQL when starting a new Rails app, or convert existing application manually.

-## Run Rails on PostgreSQL
+## Use PostgreSQL

 ### Create a new app